- What are promotional codes?

 - Promotional codes and ROI

-- Why you should share promotional codes on social media
+- Why share promotional codes online

 - How to set up a promotional codes campaign